 Email Traffic in Google Analytics

-This is the volume of visitors that came to your site after clicking a link that was in one of your email campaigns, personalized follow-up emails, or possibly an email signature that could even be counted if it was a one-to-one email sent by one of your team members.
+This is the volume of visitors that came to your site after clicking a link in one of your email campaigns, personalized follow-up emails, or possibly an email signature that could even be counted if it was a one-to-one email sent by one of your team members.

-The volume of traffic you see in the email channel source is a direct indicator of your email marketing efforts’ success.
+The volume of traffic you see in the email channel source directly indicates your email marketing efforts’ success.
 The volume can be broken down as specifically as by individual campaigns.
 By gauging your volume of email traffic, you can gauge the quality of your email campaigns.
-While most content marketing systems you would utilize to deliver email campaigns will provide you with these click-through statistics, monitoring your traffic that is contributed to email can help your sales and marketing cycle by determining whether you should be leveraging email more or less.
+While most content marketing systems you would utilize to deliver email campaigns will provide you with these click-through statistics, monitoring your traffic contributed to email can help your sales and marketing cycle by determining whether you should be leveraging email more or less.

 This channel source shows you the volume of traffic that came to a page on your website through one of your brand’s owned social media accounts or an associated account.
-You can monitor the volume of users who are coming to your page from individual social media channels such as Facebook, Instagram, Twitter, LinkedIn, Yelp, etc. You can compare the volume of each platform by expanding the Social channel.
+You can monitor the volume of users coming to your page from individual social media channels such as Facebook, Instagram, Twitter, LinkedIn, Yelp, etc. You can compare the volume of each platform by expanding the Social channel.

 Monitoring the behavior of visitors that came from varying social channels can be important to your marketing cycle because you can see the quality of the traffic coming from social efforts.
 For example, what does their bounce rate look like compared to other channels?
 What specific pages are they looking at?
 Which of your social channels is drawing the largest number of visitors each month?
-All of this information can help you, and your marketing team can determine which channels they should focus on, which need additional attention, and which may need some paid efforts to gain more visitors.
+All of this information can help you and your marketing team determines which channels they should focus on, which need additional attention and may need some paid efforts to gain more visitors.